 Source: Bloomberg.
 Eligible stocks in each emerging market country are sorted on price-to-book into three portfolios, each representing one-third of the aggregate market capitalization of that country.
 Similarly, stocks are sorted on profitability into three portfolios, each representing one-third of the aggregate market capitalization of that country.
 Stocks with negative or missing price-to-book or missing profitability are excluded.
-From the intersections of the three portfolios formed on price-to-book and the three portfolios formed on profitability/price-to-book portfolios.
+From the intersections of the three portfolios formed on price-to-book and the three portfolios.
 Portfolios are rebalanced annually in June.